 Financial Disagreements

 While types of arguments about money may be different among high-income couples than among low-income couples, they no doubt occur.
-And according to University of Utah researcher Jeffery Dew, how often a couple fights about money is a good indicator as to whether or not they’ll get a divorce.
+According to University of Utah researcher Jeffery Dew, how often a couple fights about money is a good indicator as to whether or not they’ll get a divorce.
 His findings suggest that those couples who fought about money once per week were 30 percent more likely to get a divorce than couples who fought about finances only a few times per month.

 Money-saving Benefits at Tax Time